Craig A. Boyd, Ph.D.

 - "Humility, Virtue Epistemology, and the New Atheism," in Theology & Science.
 Vol. 15, No.2 (2017).

-- "The Causality Distinction, Kenosis, and a Middle Way: Aquinas and Polkinghorne on Divine Action," in Theology & Science.
+- "The Causality Distinction, Kenosis, and a Middle Way: Aquinas and Polkinghorne on Divine Action," (with Aaron D. Cobb) in Theology & Science.
 Vol. 7, No.4 (2009).

 - "Participation Metaphysics in Aquinas' Natural Law Morality," in the American Catholic Philosophical Quarterly, Vol 79, No.3 (2005).